Nianyi-GSND-Projects/GSND-5130-GP1/Thesis/Thesis.typ

 	The main form of analysis involved applying thematic analysis to data relating to our focus question: "What happened during the 2-week _Minecraft_ phase?"
 	This involved an inductive, systematic identification of emergent patterns from the interview and survey data relating to players' reasons for world abandonment and the factors that influenced their funnel through the "2-week _Minecraft_ phase".

-	Thematic analysis is employed on the data in two stages.
+	Thematic analysis was employed on the data in two stages.
 	The first stage involved coding the text into categories, according to the general types of player experience---For example, progression milestones; multiple-player relationships; affective bonds with worlds; and update/mod impacts.
 	The experiences in turn revealed a set of overarching themes, which were subject to a finer-grained thematic analysis.
 	By assessing the content of the responses, we looked more closely into the reasons why players engage in cyclical patterns of play.

-	The data were then rearranged into a set of key themes (e.g. attachment, updates-as-motivators, mods/customisation, and multiplayer versus singleplayer), which in turn generated sub-themes (e.g. the challenge of exploring remade worlds, and the social dynamics involved in keeping multiplayer engagement alive), which were then further analyzed and ordered into a matrix according to their frequency and intensity across the players.
+	The data was then rearranged into a set of key themes (e.g. attachment, updates-as-motivators, mods/customisation, and multiplayer versus singleplayer), which in turn generated sub-themes (e.g. the challenge of exploring remade worlds, and the social dynamics involved in keeping multiplayer engagement alive), which were then further analyzed and ordered into a matrix according to their frequency and intensity across the players.

 	The analysis commenced in the close reading of all the interview transcripts and survey results, where every transcript was read and re-read independently several times to gain a deep understanding of the participant's story.
 	Thereafter, codes were developed for all responses that pertained to meaningful player behaviors regarding the creation, abandonment and continuation of their _Minecraft_ worlds.